- Turkey, Iznik, c. 1510

 The exterior has hatayi-type decoration with garlands of stylised flowers of Chinese inspiration in blue on a white ground.
 Inside, around a central medallion, with cloud scrolls and knots, there are six lobed panels in a radial composition filled with rumi decoration, arabesques on a white ground with alternating panels in white on blue.

-Brouwer collection, Nice.
-Acquired by Calouste Gulbenkian through M. Pollak, Paris, February 22th, 1929
+Brouwer Collection, Nice.
+Acquired by Calouste Gulbenkian through M. Pollak, Paris, 22 February 1929.

 New York 1999

-“Only the Best”.
-Masterpieces of the Calouste Gulbenkian Museum, Lisbon, exhibition catalogue, Katharine Baetjer e James David Draper (eds.) – New York (The Metropolitan Museum of Art), 1999, p.
-60-61, no. 25, colourpl.
+Katharine Baetjer and James David Draper (eds.), 'Only the Best'.
+Masterpieces of the Calouste Gulbenkian Museum, Lisbon, exhibition catalogue.
+New York: The Metropolitan Museum of Art, 1999, p.
+60–1, no. 25, colourpl.